akerschen-coder/peoples-recipes/README.md

 [Link to working site]()

 ## Description
 We made an improved recipe searching app where users can save recipes to their profile.
+Along with look up different recipes bsed on users input.

 ## User Story:
 ```md